Winyu Early Childhood Service

 Fees for our children’s services contribute to supporting our community through housing programs, community development, youth engagement, and education to prevent domestic and family violence.

 The Winyu team is a mixture of educators and staff from around the world with diverse cultural backgrounds.
-This is a great opportunity for our service to build on our socio-cultural approach and include diverse perspectives in our teaching and learning on an ongoing basis.
+We use this opportunity to build on our socio-cultural approach and include diverse perspectives in our teaching and learning on an ongoing basis.

 We respect our differences and see this as our strength.
-There are many ways to do things and different perspectives and values that enrich our learning environment.
-We learn from each other and we aim to maintain a strong team of educators to promote the early years learning and development.
+There are many ways to do things, and different perspectives and values enrich our learning environment.
+We learn from each other and aim to maintain a strong team of educators to promote early years learning and development.

-Children of all ages have access to a combination of early childhood teachers and professional educators as regularly as possible.
+Children of all ages have access to a combination of early childhood teachers and professional educators.

 Kiki is originally from Hong Kong where she began her career teaching in a kindergarten.
-She went on to complete a bachelor’s degree of Early Childhood Education from the Education University of Hong Kong.
+She completed a Bachelor in Early Childhood Education from the Education University of Hong Kong.